mosabelhag/sudan-online-payments-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Accept Sudanese bank transfers (Bankak, O-Cash, etc.) and validate uploaded payment receipts manually.

+== Description ==

 🚩 **Important Notice:** This is an **unofficial, independently developed** plugin.
 It is not affiliated with, endorsed by, or connected to any specific Sudanese bank, payment service (like Bankak or O-Cash), or financial company.

-Accept Sudanese bank transfers (Bankak, O-Cash, etc.) and validate uploaded payment receipts.

-== Description ==

 **Sudan Online Payments for WooCommerce** is an **unofficial** gateway that facilitates **manual** bank transfers for the Sudanese market.